yourWaifu/sleepy-discord/source/documentation.html.md

 ObjectResponse<Message> uploadFile(Snowflake<Channel> channelID, std::string fileLocation, std::string message);
 ```

-Upload a file with a message to a channel.
+Uploads a file with a message to a channel.

 #### Parameters
 <table>